 Wrongful Termination In Case of a Breakup in an Affair, Separation or Divorce in a Family Law Dispute

 Yes I get it, you are the owner of a company and it’s heartbreaking for a loving relationship to end whether it’s a Breakup in an Affair, Separation or a Divorce.
 It’s understandable that you don’t want to have to deal with your ex- on a daily basis.
 But you need to terminate your ex- with dignity, in a humane way, and have him or her properly compensated for the termination.
 In these type of cases, the employee mysteriously got a terrible appraisal or job performance report very soon after the breakup, separation or divorce.
-In other cases, the employee was picked on for small errors and mistakes and got terminated soon after.
+In other cases, the employee got micro-managed and was picked on for small errors and mistakes and got terminated soon after.

 It comes to no surprise that a wrongful dismissal claim is filed soon after the termination, and quite rightly so, seeking compensation.

 In Ontario, the employment laws requires the employer to maintain a healthy and safe working environment that is free from discrimination and harassment.
 In another word, not only do you, as an employer, has to maintain a workplace free from dangerous physical injury hazards, but you also have to maintain a workplace that is friendly, welcoming and hassle free.